Uponor Corporation Stock exchange release 17 March 2010

 Uponor Corporation's Annual General Meeting approved the proposed dividend of

-memberships.
-The AGM approved all Board proposals, including the authorisation
+approved all Board proposals, including the authorisation to repurchase a

 The AGM adopted the financial statements of Uponor Corporation and the Uponor

-Group for 2008 and released the Board members and the Managing Directors from
+Group for 2009 and released the Board members and the managing director from

-The Chairman of the Board, Jari Paasikivi stated that the Board would not
+liability.
+The Chairman of the Board, Jari Paasikivi stated that the Board

-The AGM, held in Helsinki, Finland was chaired by Mr Juhani Erma, LL.Lic. and
+The AGM, held in Helsinki, Finland, was chaired by Tomas Lindholm,

 Election of Directors and the Auditor